Reformed Churches in Brazil

-The Reformed Churches in Brazil (Igrejas Reformadas do Brazil in Portuguese) is a federation of confessional Reformed churches in northestern Brazil, started by Canadian and Dutch missionaries in the 1970s.
+The Reformed Churches in Brazil (Igrejas Reformadas do Brasil in Portuguese) is a federation of confessional Reformed churches in northeastern Brazil, started by Canadian and Dutch missionaries in the 1970s.

 Origin

 The Canadian and American Reformed Churches began missionary work in the villages between Recife and Maceio in 1970.
 In the same year Dutch Reformed Churches began missions in Paraná.
-This efforts led the formation of 2 churches in Alagoas and Pernambuco.
+These efforts led the formation of 2 churches in Alagoas and Pernambuco.
 The American missionaries are supported by two Brazilian Presbyterian students.
 The Canadian Reformed Church in Surrey, British Columbia was responsible for this work in Brazil.
 A school in Maceio was organised by the Reformed Church.